Daanivd/msp4-unicornattractor/README.md

 ### Travis Continuous Testing (if needed, after deployment through Heroku or Cloud9)
 1. Create/log into account on travis-ci.org
 2. Link github repository
-3. Set environmental variables, but instead of 'DATABASE_URL' create TRAVIS (empty variable)
+3. Set environmental variables, but instead of 'DATABASE_URL' variable create TRAVIS variable (empty variable).

+##DEVELOPER INSTRUCTIONS
+Unicorn Preservation Society developers working with this system need to regularly check for new features by logging in as an admin.
+If new features have been suggested, developers need to decide on a price.
+During each status change the

 ## Credits